top of page

 Where does the Land actually meet the Sea, though?

-The photo of Gibson Beach above was captured during Low Tide - the illustration below depicts a basic anatomy of a coastal environment.
+The illustration below depicts a basic anatomy of a coastal environment-

-"Some 37 per cent of the world's population lives within 100 kilometers of the coast, at a population density twice the global average" - United Nations Environment Programme
+Some 37 per cent of the world's population lives within 100 kilometers of the coast, at a population density twice the global average - United Nations Environment Programme.

-India, by virtue of having 7000+ kilometers of coastline (18th longest in the world), also conducts extensive research in this field spearheaded by the National Centre for Coastal Research under Ministry of Earth Sciences.
-Here's a snippet -
+India, by virtue of having 7000+ kilometers of coastline (18th longest in the world), also conducts extensive research in this field, spearheaded by the National Centre for Coastal Research under Ministry of Earth Sciences.
+Here's a snippet-

-"(Based on Shoreline Change Surveys done from 1990-2018), it is observed that 33.6% of the Indian Coastline was vulnerable to erosion, 26.9% was under accretion (growing) and 39.6% was in stable state" - Press Information Bureau (PIB) Media Release in December 2023
+Based on Shoreline Change Surveys done from 1990-2018), it is observed that 33.6% of the Indian Coastline was vulnerable to erosion, 26.9% was under accretion (growing) and 39.6% was in stable state - Press Information Bureau (PIB) Media Release in December 2023

-Q. The terms Shoreline and Coastline are often used interchangeably.
+The terms Shoreline and Coastline are often used interchangeably.
 Are they one and the same?
+No, they aren't.

-It took me a while to figure this out but here's what I've understood - while the exact definition could vary from country to country, there are two distinct interpretations of the word Coastline - one is the geopolitical version and the other is the geological version.
-The 'geopolitical' coastline is the predetermined boundary of a nation / region located adjacent to a water body (do not confuse this with a nation's maritime boundary).
-The Indian Ministry's use of the word Coastline in the media release above is in the geopolitical context.
+It took me a while to figure this out but here's what I've gathered - while the exact definition could vary from country to country, there are two distinct interpretations of the word Coastline - one is the geopolitical version and the other is the geological version.

-Just in case you are wondering, I presume that the precise location of this 'geopolitical' Coastline is demarcated from the Littoral Zone boundary i.e. the edge of the Nearshore / the end of the Continental Plate - labelled as Low-tide breaker line in Figure 1 above.
+The geopolitical Coastline is the predetermined boundary of a nation/region located adjacent to a water body (not to be confused with a nation's maritime boundary).
+The Indian Ministry's use of the word coastline in the media release above is in the geopolitical context.
+I presume that the precise location of this geopolitical Coastline is the boundary of the Littoral Zone i.e. the edge of the Nearshore/the end of the Continental Plate - labelled as Low-tide breaker line in Figure 1.

 1. Introduction

-2. SCOPE
+2. SCOPE OF THIS STUDY

-Some of the major aspects to consider while selecting an appropriate method are - desired spatial & temporal resolution, data frequency & accuracy needs, and the cost of acquiring and processing data.
+As it turns out, there are multiple ways to detect/estimate the location of Shoreline - photographs, drone images, beach surveys, vehicle-mounted GPS, remote sensing, and others.
+Some of the aspects to consider while selecting an appropriate method are - desired spatial and temporal resolution, data frequency, accuracy requirements and the cost of acquiring and processing data.

-In this article, I'll present seven video walkthroughs on some of the ways in which Satellite-based Remote Sensing can be, and is being used, to detect Shorelines and monitor its evolution through a passage of time.
-The techniques range from rudimentary monitoring using Google Earth to more technical shoreline extraction methods such as Radar Reflectance Thresholding, NDVI+Tasseled Cap transformation, SAET and EPR4Q algorithms.
-While this is not an exhaustive list, it is diverse in terms of methodology.
-I've use two sources of Satellite imagery - Landsat (NASA, USA) & Sentinel (ESA, Europe) - both have a spatial and temporal coverage suitable for Earth Observation purposes and are commonly used by researchers for a variety of related workflows.
+In this post, I'll present video demonstrations on seven ways in which Satellite-based Remote Sensing can be, and is being used to monitor Shorelines and study its evolution through time.
+The techniques range from rudimentary monitoring using Google Earth to more technical extraction methods such as Radar Reflectance Thresholding, NDVI+Tasseled Cap transformation, SAET and EPR4Q.
+While the techniques covered in this post are not exhaustive of the entire body of knowledge, they are diverse/wide-ranging in terms of the methodology utilized.

 2.1 Viewing Shoreline Evolution Using Google Earth

-Area of Interest: Someswar - Batapady Beach (South-West India)
+Study Area: Someswar - Batapady Beach (South-West India)

 00:00 - Video #.1 Headline